 Colleges Are Shifting Their Admissions Priorities

+More schools need to focus on genuinely helping students figure out how to prepare for life and how to prepare for college in high school.
 By focusing on adopting an attitude of lifelong learning, as opposed to learning for the sake of getting admitted to a certain school, students are naturally more creative, inquisitive, and forward-thinking — all skills that are desirable to top-notch colleges.
 In fact, a 2017 report revealed that some of the most desirable traits college admissions officers looked for when making decisions, were not a student’s ability to perform on a test, or even their volunteer or work experience.
 Rather, the ability to think and work independently, an inquiring mind, passion for their chosen course subject, and a positive attitude toward study topped their list.

 Your Child’s High School Education Should Be Preparation for Life